-Coronavirus has really changed the way we now socialize.
-Perhaps you are in a higher-risk category and you are keen to keep your risk of contracting COVID-19 to a minimum.
+Coronavirus has changed the way we now socialize.
+You may be in a higher-risk category and are keen to keep your risk of contracting COVID-19 to a minimum.
 You’re still a social person, so what can you do to keep from feeling isolated?
-Here are some ideas to help you stay connected beyond the normal telephone call or Skype session.
+Here are some ideas to help you stay connected beyond the typical telephone call or Skype session.

-- Virtual Book Club – Get your bookworm friends and family to join you in reading the same book.
-Discuss what book you want to go with, everyone can order it online, and then you can gather weekly via Zoom conference or Google Hangouts to discuss!
+Get your bookworm friends and family to join you in reading the same book.
+Discuss what book you want to go with.
+Everyone can order it online.
+Then you can gather weekly via Zoom conference or Google Hangouts to discuss!
+Win-Win!
 You’ll be getting social interaction and expanding your knowledge.
-Win-Win!

-- Karaoke Meetups – This one can be a lot of fun!
+This one can be a lot of fun!
 There are phone apps ready with thousands of karaoke tracks.
-Or, YouTube is also a great source of karaoke tracks.
+Or YouTube is also a great source of karaoke tracks.
 Make it more realistic by using your internet-ready TV to play the track and the lyrics.
-Then just sing your heart out!
+Then sing your heart out!
 It doesn’t have to be great.
 You just have to have fun with it.

-- Bible Study or Other Religious Gathering – Churches are meeting, but many aren’t having the same small group gatherings they were prior to the coronavirus outbreak.
-This one can be run similarly to the book club, but with a religious or another inspirational book as your guide.
+Churches are meeting, but many aren’t having the same small group gatherings they were before the coronavirus outbreak.
+This one can be run similarly to the book club but with a religious or another inspirational book as your guide.

-These are all some great ideas to connect in many different settings, while still being at home.
-It can be easy to let yourself get isolated so make an effort to talk to someone every day, whether in one of these fun ways or not.
+These are some great ideas to connect in many different settings while still at home.
+It can be easy to let yourself get isolated, so make an effort to talk to someone every day, whether in one of these fun ways or not.
 You will be healthier in the long run if you work to maintain your mental health by socializing!